 Frequency of Publication

-For now, each volume of AJOPRED will be published in three issues per year.
+For now, each volume of AJOPRED is published in three issues per year.
 There are plans to increase the frequency in due course.
 Evaluation of submitted manuscript will be rapid.

 All authors should have participated sufficiently in the work to take public responsibility for the content.